-To make the gift twice as nice, Hope added Biltmore’s annual dated Christmas ornament to the bottle.
+To make the gift twice as nice, Hope added a pretty Biltmore Christmas ornament to the bottle.

 “Look at each of steps shown in this instructional collage,” Hope said, “and you’ll see how easy it really is to gift wrap a wine bottle in a tea towel!”

 Wrap up a bountiful bundle